 In Janet’s case, it was a rare type of bile duct carcinoma known as distal cholangiocarcinoma.

-“It explained why Janet came in with such profound jaundice because it was obstructing her bile duct,” Dr. Cho explains.
+“It explained why Janet came in with such profound jaundice because it was obstructing her bile duct,” Dr. Jeyarajah explains.

 Janet and her husband, Rick, were told she needed emergency surgery.
 The couple was shocked, but Janet says it turned out to be a blessing.